 Prior to July 2017:

-Based on all 'recorded offences' that have had a sanction outcome in the relevant time period divided by the number of 'recorded offences' in the same time period.
+The number of 'recorded offences' that have had a sanction outcome in the relevant time period, divided by the number of 'recorded offences' in the same time period, expressed as a percentage.

 The Sanction Rate may exceed 100% if the number of offences with a sanction outcome recorded in a given time period is greater than the number of new offences recorded in the same time period.